 Additionally, the company must submit its articles of association, trade registry records, incorporation and activity documents, commercial registry records, and in some cases, licenses or permits.
 These documents must be translated and notarized or consular-certified.

-Our law firm provides services to assist foreigners in opening bank accounts and trading on the stock exchange in Turkey, ensuring compliance with all necessary procedures and requirements.
+Our law firm provides comprehensive services to assist foreigners in opening bank accounts and investing in the Turkish stock market, ensuring a smooth and efficient process.